mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

 .. admonition:: todo

   Update this chapter as you indicate yourself it is not completed yet.
   I will most probably have several comments on this part, but I first need the time to check all the tutorial steps on the other f450 nucs.
 Will do it next week.
 In the meantime it is best Raphael and Maxime try the whole field exp procedure at pleinlaan (without actually flying) and let me know up to where it works.
-Which nodes crash and what do you see in the mrs_uav_status window when putting the drone in the start of the trajectory you designed.
-Is the position stable for a long time, show by someone walking around with the drone and if the position changes are realistic.
+Which nodes crash and what do you see in the mrs_uav_status window when putting the UAV in the start of the trajectory you designed.
+Is the position stable for a long time, show by someone walking around with the UAV and if the position changes are realistic.
 E.g. walking the world x axis or pure y axis and checking those values.
 Make a movie of the status window.

 .. admonition:: todo

   The motor paramters etc need to be set correctly and needs to be explained as this requires some changes in ctu code.
-It is s now explained in the main readme of droneswarm brubotics.
+It is s now explained in the main readme of UAVswarm brubotics.

 .. admonition:: todo